-- 1.1 Audit Scotland in their report to members on the annual audit for 2016/17, identified that "internal audit reports are not provided to members of the Joint Committee".
-This presented the Chief Auditor with an opportunity to review and formalise the internal audit reporting arrangements for the Joint Committee. - 1.2 In line with the Public Sector Internal Audit Standards (PSIAS), Internal Audit must communicate the results of each engagement to the Board. - 1.3 This report outlines the details and outcome of the Chief Auditor's considerations in relation to the Joint Committee reporting arrangements for completed audit engagements and follow up work.
+- 1.1 The Chief Auditor is required to develop and maintain a quality assurance and improvement programme that covers all aspects of internal audit including conformance with the Public Sector Internal Audit Standards (PSIAS).
+It has been identified that there is an opportunity to improve and formalise the internal audit reporting arrangements to Joint Committee. - 1.2 This report outlines the details and outcome of the Chief Auditor's considerations in relation to the Joint Committee reporting arrangements for completed audit engagements and follow up work.